Batman and Hindu-Muslim Dialogue

 “Of course”, mutters Charles half-heartedly.

 “Well, Nagel chose our species for his thought experiment because of our unique sensory apparatus of echolocation.
 We can perceive things in a manner that you will never know what it is like to perceive.
 Echolocation isn’t just another modification of visual or auditory perception.
 It is something else entirely.
-To perceive something through echolocation isn’t to see it with eyes closed and as X-Ray outlines, as Marvel’s Daredevil wants you to believe.
+To perceive something through echolocation isn’t to see it with eyes closed and as X-Ray outlines, as Marvel’s Daredevil leads you to believe.
 It isn’t even to hear more acutely and catch the decibels that miss most human ears.
 No. It is rather like hearing color or like seeing sound.
 If it makes no sense in the vocabulary that you are equipped with, it is because your vocabulary is constrained by your limited experience.
 Thus, if we had to describe it, we would not be able to describe it to you.
-If you were to describe the sweetness of sugar to a Martian who had never tasted it, you could never do so.
-Sure, you can describe it as a biomolecule composed of Carbon, Hydrogen, and Oxygen atoms combined in the empirical formula of Cm(H2O)n.
-This is all true.
-But notice, it captures nothing of what it is like to taste sugar.
+If you were to describe the ‘umami’ taste merely descriptively, you could never do so.
+Sure, you can describe it as the flavor of monosodium glutamate.
+But notice, it captures nothing of what it is like to taste umami.
 This, dear Charles, is the notorious hard problem of consciousness.”

 “Wow.”, Charles doesn’t conceal his amazement.
 “Wait… so this is probably why I failed so terribly to communicate the sense of color to you?”

 “It is precisely why.
-Well done, Charles!” the elder says proudly.
-“So you see, this is why no amount of verbose description or scientific evidence would furnish the knowledge in this situation what a single gaze by the human eye can provide.
-When it comes to knowing color, all the science, however convincing, is no substitute for a single glimpse of the rainbow.”
+Well done, Charles.” the elder says proudly.
+“So you see, this is why no amount of verbose description or scientific evidence would furnish the knowledge in this situation that a single gaze by the human eye would provide.
+When it comes to knowing color, all the science, however persuasive, is no substitute for a single ocular vision of the rainbow.”

 “Fascinating”, Charles is excited, half out of the praise he received a moment ago.